 Nearest Neighbor Analysis (QGIS3)¶

 GIS is very useful in analyzing spatial relationship between features.
 One such analysis is finding out which features are closest to a given feature.
 There are multiple ways to do this analysis in QGIS.
 You can do a spatial join using the Join Attributes by Nearest or get the distances to all features from another layer using the Distance Matrix tool from the Processing Toolbox.
-In this tutorial,wWe will explore the Distance to nearest hub from the Processing Toolbox that can not only find the distance to the closest feature but join it with a line to it for visualizing the results.
+In this tutorial, we will explore a tool named Distance to nearest hub from the Processing Toolbox that can not only find the distance to the closest feature but join it with a line to it for visualizing the results.

 Overview of the task¶

-Given the locations of all known significant earthquakes, find out the nearest populated place for each location where the earthquake happened.
+Given the locations of all known earthquakes between years 1900 and 2000, find out the nearest populated place for each location where the earthquake happened.

 Get the data¶